regexident/swift-evolution-modify-value/Proposal.md

 ### Adding `.modifyIfNotNil(…)` to `Optional`

-We further more propose adding the following API to `Optional`:
+We propose adding the following API to `Optional`:

 ```swift
 extension Optional {